adimosh/adimosh.github.io/index.md

 ## Travel

-I like to [travel a lot](travel) (:hammer: under construction), and experience places, people, cultures, habits, customs, etc. that are different from what I am used to.
+I like to [travel a lot](travel) (:construction: under construction :construction:), and experience places, people, cultures, habits, customs, etc. that are different from what I am used to.

 # How can I be contacted?